Steak and gravy is the ultimate comfort food. It’s like a warm hug on cool, rainy nights.

 If you want, you can keep the steak and gravy simple like I did here, or you can saute mushrooms and onions in the pan before adding the liquid ingredients for a Salisbury steak vibe.

-4 (6 ounce) top sirloin steaks, or other thin, boneless steak
+4 (6 oz.) top sirloin steaks, or other thin, boneless steak

 2 tsp. olive oil